How to instil your child with a love of readingJanuary 24, 2014

 One key aspect of encouraging a love of reading is to make sure that children get to hear a wide range of stories.
 You might start with the books you remember loving as a child, or the ones with the most enticing of illustrations.
 Don’t forget the classic children’s tales like Winnie the Pooh and Wind in the Willows as well as the modern classics like The Gruffalo and ‘The story of the little mole who knew it was none of his business.’
 And if you’ve not yet read the mole story, be prepared to talk about quite a yucky subject!

 You may have a natural bookworm for a child, but if you don’t, don’t despair.
-They’ll appreciate the value of books one day – and if you keep reading them stories, that day may come sooner than you think!
+They’ll appreciate the value of books one day – and if you keep spending time reading them stories, that day may come sooner than you think!